npm/policies/open-source-terms.md

 ## Other Terms

-npm offers additional services (_Paid Services_) that are subject to additional terms:
+npm offers additional, paid services (_Paid Services_) that are subject to additional terms:

 1. Additional terms for personal private packages are available at <https://www.npmjs.com/policies/private-modules-terms>.